born99/CS427_Midterm/README.md

 * <kbd> **J** </kbd>&emsp;&emsp;&emsp;&emsp;&ensp;   : Dash

 ## Applications/Techniques
 * As for the gameplay feature, we provide an endless runner gameplay.
 We set a looping background and ground to with different scroll speed to run endlessly on a “parallax” scene.
+We set up a difficulty-increasing scene instead of building a two-leveled game.
+The longer you can survive, the more/faster new viruses are spawned.
-* The viruses movement are based on particle system.
+* The effects are created using particle system.
 * We manage to minimize the hitbox while dashing.
 * Most of the character are designed by us ourselves with meaningful purposes.
 * Multiple resolutions available with sound effects controls